-- (1) DEFINITIONS.
-As used in this section, the term: - (a) "Default" means the failure to repay a student loan according to the terms agreed to in the promissory note.
+(1) DEFINITIONS. - As used in this section, the term:

-- (b)"Delinguency" means the failure to make a student loan payment when it is due. - (c)"Student loan" means a federal-guaranteed or state-guaranteed loan for the purposes of postsecondary education. - (d)"Work-conditional scholarship" means an award of financial aid for a student to further his or her education which imposes an obligation on the student to complete certain work-related requirements to receive or to continue receiving the scholarship.
+- (a)"Default" means the failure to repay a student loan according to the terms agreed to in the promissory note. - (b)"Delinquency" means the failure to make a student loan payment when it is due. - (c)"Student loan" means a federal-guaranteed or state-guaranteed loan for the purposes of postsecondary education.